 - Transportation of waste products for removal from the body.

 - Hydrate!
 Drinking enough water helps add water to lymph and makes it easier to move around your body.
+Calculate 1/2 of your body weight (in pounds) to know your goal cups per day of water.

 If you’re interested in lymphatic drainage via massage or facial, contact us and we will help you choose the right service for you!